Engoo Blog Language Tips

 I can’t feel my face.

-When it's extremely cold, we can sometimes lose feeling in different parts of our bodies.
+Very cold weather can sometimes make us lose feeling in different parts of our bodies.

 I couldn't feel my face after spending a few minutes outside.

-Instead, it's a casual expression people often use to express that they're feeling cold.
+This short, simple expression helps people communicate how cold they feel.
 If you're wondering how to pronounce it, just think of "fur," but make the sound a little longer.

 Brrr!
 It's freezing today!
-I should have worn a heavier coat!
+I should've worn a heavier coat!

 Wrap-up

-Don't forget that adjectives for weather are often used together with adverbs such as "quite," "pretty," "totally" and even "super."
+Don't forget that adjectives for weather are often used together with adverbs like "quite," "pretty," "totally" and even "super."
+For example:

 • super cold